computational-psychology/computational-psychology-www/content/pages/theses.rst

 Who can write a thesis with us and what are the prerequisites?
 ******************************************************************

 In general, any student with interest in visual perception and some programming skills is welcome to write a Bachelor’s or Master’s thesis in our group.
-However, we do require that you have attended at least one of the `courses taught by our department <teaching.html>`_.
+However, we do require that you have attended a `Seminar taught by our department <teaching.html>`_.

 To ensure the successful completion of a thesis, we see the following requirements:

-- completion of the Seminar `Human Visual Perception and Image Quality <https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html?nummer=41000&version=1&sprache=1>`_
+- completion of a `Seminar taught by our deparment <teaching.html>`_, in which we introduce basic aspects of visual perception and how to develop a research project.
 - interest in visual perception research
 - programming skills in python or R
 - good English skills to read the relevant literature